Skip to content

 Stainless steel contains the iron needed for induction technology.
 HexClad has you covered for any future moves or kitchen upgrades you make, thanks to our unique hybrid technology.

-Choose Pans That Are Metal Utensil-Safe
+5. Our Pans Are Metal Utensil–Safe

 If you have metal utensils that you are too afraid to use on your cookware, you aren’t alone.
-Many of us have seen for ourselves the way that metal utensils can scratch and strip our non-stick pans, reducing their lifespan.
+Many of us have seen for ourselves the way that metal utensils can scratch and strip our nonstick pans, reducing their lifespan.

 But we also love our metal utensils.
 Stronger than silicone and easier to clean than wood, metal utensils can lend a helping hand in the kitchen that we just can’t resist.